elisa-laviolette/archeosync/README.md

 - **Objects**: Number of archaeological objects imported from field projects
 - **Small Finds**: Number of small finds imported from field projects
 - **Duplicate Detection**: Number of duplicates detected and filtered out during import for each data type
+- **Duplicate Objects Warnings**: Detailed warnings about objects with the same recording area and number
+  - Detects duplicates within the "New Objects" layer (imported objects)
+  - Detects duplicates within the original "Objects" layer (existing objects)
+  - Detects duplicates between both layers
+  - Shows specific recording area names and object numbers for each duplicate
+  - Color-coded warnings in orange for easy identification
 - **Clean Interface**: Organized sections with clear statistics and color-coded information
 - **Translation Support**: Full internationalization with French and Afrikaans translations